-3.1.10 Low Impact
+3.1.8 Low Impact Materials Selections

 Embodied energy will be reduced by avoiding unnecessary use of materials and procuring materials with a low carbon footprint where appropriate.
+Steel and concrete suppliers with environmental product disclosures (EPDs) will be preferred to support the improvement of industry standards and transparency of information on material impacts.